apparatusvii/LD-Monty/README.md

 - It can be a little slow if you want to adjust geometry because of the amount of actors and their scale.

 - All the glass in the level can be destroyed but sometimes get caught in the wheel and make the car stuck.
-Same thing for the chasm on the bridge
+Same thing for the wooden chasm on the bridge

 - The reverse button has a mind of it's own.
 Sometimes it works, sometimes it doesn't.
 Unsure of why.